Yubo-W/primary-elections/README.md

 ___

 ### Challenges:
 1. CSV file data had holes in it.
 A lot of counties didn't have data regarding ethnicity, education, and income.
-This means a lot of entries were displayed as NA. ⋅⋅+ **Solution** Before we could do anything else with our data, we filtered out all the NAs with `na.omit()`.
+This means a lot of entries were displayed as NA.
+   * nested **Solution** Before we could do anything else with our data, we filtered out all the NAs with `na.omit()`.
-2. Louisiana and New Hamshire's keys didn't match for some reason. ⋅⋅1 **Solition** We had to manually match the data.
+2. Louisiana and New Hamshire's keys didn't match for some reason.
+   * **Solition** We had to manually match the data.
 3. Choropleth map for Plotly was meant for showing a range between values: continuum vs dichotomy.
 For our Democratic State map, we only wanted to display 3 possible values: blue for Hillary, orange for Bernie, and white if the data for that state was not available.
-⋅⋅* **Solution** Creating a z-index column which either was a 0 or 1.
+   * **Solution** Creating a z-index column which either was a 0 or 1.
 This way, we were able to do a choropleth map with just 2 values (and white for null), and we set `showscale=FALSE` so you can't tell the map was meant to show a range.
 4. Republican party had multiple candidates, not just 2.
 ⋅⋅* **Solution** We had to make additional comparing statements to find the max number of votes to see which candidate was the winner per county and state.
 5. Merge conflicts on Github.